Enschede

-The municipality of Enschede consisted of the city of Enschede until 1935, when the rural municipality of Lonneker, which surrounded the city, was annexed after the rapid industrial expansion of Enschede which began in the 1860s and involved the building of railways and the digging of the Twentekanaal.
-The proposal for consolidation began in 1872, per the Tubantia newspaper article on 22 June 1872 that referenced a committee of 5 to oversee a study.
-They were: J. Mosman (Johannes Theodorus Mosman), H. Fikkert, H. G. Blijdenstein J. Bz., C. C. Schleucker, and G. J. van Heek.
+Enschede began as a small settlement in the Middle Ages and was granted city rights in 1325.
+It grew as a regional centre for trade and agriculture before becoming a major hub of the textile industry in the 18th and 19th centuries.
+Until 1935, the municipality of Enschede consisted only of the city of Enschede, when the rural municipality of Lonneker, which surrounded the city, was annexed after the rapid industrial expansion of Enschede that began in the 1860s and involved the building of railways and the digging of the Twentekanaal.

-In sports and culture, Enschede is known for being home to football club FC Twente, one-time Dutch champions, and the University of Twente.
+Enschede is home to the football club FC Twente, a one-time Dutch champion; the University of Twente; Saxion University of Applied Sciences and the last Polaroid film factory.

-The municipality of Enschede works together in the Twente Region and has been a participant in the EUREGIO, the first regional cross-border partnership in Europe, since its foundation in 1958.

 Geography

 Enschede lies in the eastern part of Overijssel and is the easternmost city of more than 140,000 inhabitants in the Netherlands.
 The city lies a few kilometres from Germany, which borders the municipality.
 A few small rivers flow through or surround the city, such as the Roombeek and Glanerbeek.

-Enschede contains five official city districts ("Stadsdelen").
-Note that they also include surrounding villages in the municipality:
+Enschede contains five official city districts, which also include surrounding villages in the municipality: